 Through this site, you can find people from all around the world who open up their houses for you to stay in, for free.
-Choose a host that has been verified and received a lot of good reviews from other travellers.
+Choose a host that has been verified and received a lot of good reviews from other travelers.
 You can also search for various traveler’s meet-ups or joining a free tour around town that is often being offered by fellow site members.

-Living in a traveler’s hostel is the most comfortable way to meet with other travellers—especially with those who are also traveling alone.
+Living in a traveler’s hostel is the most comfortable way to meet with other travelers—especially with those who are also traveling alone.
 Through this site, you can find a hostel with the most suitable location and price for your needs.
-You can also read reviews about these hostels as well as interesting activities they are hosting for travellers.
+You can also read reviews about these hostels as well as interesting activities they are hosting for travelers.
 Having a credit card will be really handy to do bookings through this site.

 Stay with a local and experience living with a local family via Airbnb.com

 Compared to staying in a hotel, renting a room in a local’s house or apartment can be an option.
 It will be better if the host is living there with you.
-You can get a lot of interesting insights about the local’s favourite places to visit, or even get invited to spend time with your host and his friends!
+You can get a lot of interesting insights about the local’s favorite places to visit, or even get invited to spend time with your host and his friends!
 Your credit card will be very useful to confirm your bookings.

 Meet like-minded friends in the city you’re traveling to by attending meet-up events via MeetUp.com